wkurzius/curriculum-writing-2018/unit 3.md

 ### Unit essential questions

+- How do you represent relationships between quantities that are not equal?
+- Can inequalities that appear to be different be equivalent?
+- How can you solve inequalities?

 ### Unit enduring understanding (Understanding)

 _Students will understand..._

+- Just as properties of equality can be used to solve equations, properties of inequality can be used to solve inequalities (including multi-step and compound inequalities).
+- Just as equivalent equations can be used to solve equations, equivalent inequalities can be used to solve inequalities (including multi-step and compound inequalities).
+- Just as equations can be solved using the properties of equality, inequalities (including multi-step and compound inequalities) can be solved using the properties of inequality.
+- Absolute value equations and inequalities can be solved by first isolating the absolute value expression, if necessary, then writing an equivalent pair of linear equations or inequalities.

 ### Unit learning expectations (Knowledge)

 _Students will know..._

+- Vocabulary including complement of a set, compound inequality, disjoint sets, empty set, intersection, interval notation, roster form, set-builder notation, union, and universal set.
+- An inequality is a mathematical sentence that uses an inequality symbol to compare the values of two expressions.
+Inequalities can be represented with symbols.
+Their solutions can be represented on a number line.
+- An equivalent pair of linear equations or inequalities can be used to solve absolute value equations and inequalities.

 ### Unit learning expectations (Ability)

 _Students will be able to..._

+- Write, graph, and identify solutions of inequalities.
+- Use addition or subtraction to solve inequalities.
+- Use multiplication or division to solve inequalities.
+- Solve multi-step inequalities.
+- Write sets and identify subsets.
+- Find the complement of a set.
+- Solve and graph inequalities containing the word _and_
+- Solve and graph inequalities containing the word _or_
+- Solve equations and inequalities involving absolute value
+- Find the union and intersection of sets.

 ## Evidence of learning